© 2026 All Rights reserved WUSF

 “The connection David and I have built is on the simple belief that public service and public servants should focus and deliver on improving people's lives,” she said.

-Both Jolly and Graham lost reelection in 2016, after court-ordered redistricting made their districts more favorable to the opposing party.
+Both lost reelection in 2016 after court-ordered redistricting made their districts more favorable to the opposing party.
 (Jolly lost to former Gov. Charlie Crist.)

-Graham went on to run for governor, unsuccessfully, in the 2018 race.
+Graham went on to run for governor in 2018, losing in the Democratic primary to Andrew Gillum.
 Jolly left the Republican Party because of President Donald Trump.

 This week is the qualifying window for candidates running for governor.
 Jolly and Graham submitted election qualifying paperwork in Tallahassee on Wednesday after the press conference.